asabaal/midi_song_creation_tool/REINTEGRATION.md

 | `/api/export/midi/:sessionId` | GET | Export session to MIDI file |
 | `/api/export/json/:sessionId` | GET | Export session to JSON |
 | `/api/export/import` | POST | Import session from JSON |

+## Testing Recommendations

+To verify the reintegration:

+1. Open the web application at `/`
+2. Create a session and generate patterns
+3. Try exporting to MIDI and JSON
+4. Use the debug interface at `/debug.html` to test API endpoints directly

+## Next Steps

+1. Complete the testing suite implementation
+2. Add linting rules and checks
+3. Create integrated API documentation